pupilfirst/wd201-scripts/introduction-to-nodejs/running-first-program/README.md

 cd hello-node
 ````

-Then we run the `npm init` command, it is used to initialize a node project.
+Then we run the `npm init` command, which is used to initialize a node project.
 ````
 npm init
 ````